The Link (UK organisation)

 The Link was a British pro-Nazi, independent, non-party organisation to promote Anglo-German friendship established in July 1937 and terminated by the outbreak of World War II in September 1939.
 At its height, its membership numbered around 4,300 in 35 chapters.
 It was founded by Admiral Barry Domvile as an explicitly pro-Nazi alternative to the less overtly pro-Nazi Anglo-German Fellowship.
 The Link generally operated as a cultural organisation hosting parties, dances, and film nights, although its magazine, The Anglo-German Review, reflected pro-Nazi views, and its chapters often hosted antisemitic and pro-Nazi speeches in addition to other cultural activities.
 It attracted a number of antisemites and pro-Nazis, particularly in its London and Belfast chapters, while also attracting some anti-war pacifists including the Labour Party member Wenman J. Bassett-Lowke.

-Shortly before Britain entered World War II, the organisation was investigated by MI5 and the British Home Secretary confirmed that The Link had acted as an instrument of the German propaganda service.
+Shortly before Britain entered World War II, the organisation was investigated by MI5 and the Home Secretary confirmed that The Link had acted as an instrument of the German propaganda service.
 During the war its founder, Domvile, was interned under Defence Regulation 18B, after being implicated in a fascist plot against the British government in 1940.